ichabod801/t_games/CODE_OF_CONDUCT.md

 * Publishing others' private information, such as a physical or electronic address, without explicit permission.
 * Bigotry, including bigotry based on race, sex, gender, sexual orientation, religion, nationality/citizenship, age, child birth, or other tribalism.
 * Escalation or retaliation. `wrong + wrong != right`
+* Interrupting people.
+* Correcting grammar outside of code, output, and documentation.
 * Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## My Responsibilities